 Globalization and Localization

-With increasing globalization, it's important to be aware of different regional conventions for writing numbers.
+With increasing globalization, make sure to be aware of different regional conventions for writing numbers.
 As mentioned earlier, some countries use periods instead of commas to separate thousands, and the decimal separator may also vary.
 Software and websites often need to be localized to correctly display numbers according to the user's region.

 The Unicode Consortium provides standards for representing characters and symbols from different languages and regions, including different number formats.
 This allows software developers to create applications that correctly display numbers according to the user's locale.